We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- blood tests, to check for issues such as:
+- blood tests to check for health concerns such as:

 - hormonal imbalances

-When seeing a doctor about ED, it may be helpful to ask the following questions:
+When seeing a doctor about ED, it may help to ask:

-- What are the most likely causes of ED in a person of my age and with my overall health?
+- What are the most likely causes of ED in someone my age, with my overall health?

-- Will treating an underlying medical condition fix the ED?
+- Will treating an underlying medical issue fix the ED?
 How long will it take to see results?

-- Are there any other symptoms I should monitor for?
+- Are there any other symptoms I should watch for?

 - What are the risks and benefits of ED medication?

-The treatment options for ED depend on its underlying cause.
-The sections below will discuss some potential treatments in more detail.
+The treatment options for ED depend on its cause.
+The sections below describe some potential treatments in more detail.

-One popular treatment option for ED is sildenafil (Viagra).
-This medication works by increasing blood flow to the penis, thereby enabling and maintaining an erection.
+One popular ED treatment is Viagra, and its active ingredient is sildenafil.
+This works by increasing blood flow to the penis.

-Sildenafil may be a suitable treatment option for those with the following types of ED:
+Sildenafil may be a suitable treatment option when ED:

-A doctor may recommend the following lifestyle changes for people who experience ED:
+A doctor may recommend the following lifestyle changes to help treat ED:

 - quitting smoking